f-xyz/list-difference/README.md

+*OUTDATED*

 Calculates difference between two arrays.
-If elements are objects it compares them by reference.
+If elements are objects it compares them by reference or using provided field (trackBy parameter).

 Let's consider two lists:

 A `[1, 2, 3, 5, 6]` and B `[2, 1, 3, 4, 5]`

+Returned value will be:

 |A Item | B Item | State             |
 |-------|--------|-------------------|